This article may contain affiliate links, and we may be compensated for qualifying purchases made after clicking on them.

 When introducing the static correction, start with the lowest setting and only increase the level if necessary.
 Many dogs will respond well at the lowest level and won’t require the higher levels to stay away from the boundaries.
 Once your dog has mastered the static correction training, you can test him with distractions and temptations to see if he will still try to cross the yard’s boundaries.
 Finally, take him off his leash and but make sure you continue to monitor him at first to ensure he is staying within the boundaries you set.

 Why Use a Wireless Dog Fence?

-Most people that use a wireless dog fence want to give their dog more time to run around and play without having a leash on.
+Most people that use a wireless dog fence or invisible fence want to give their dog more time to run around and play without having a leash on.
 It can also be helpful if you have an older dog that needs to use the yard to go potty when its owners aren’t home.
 Mostly, these dog owners want to make their dog’s life better.

-A wireless fence can also be useful if you live in a subdivision that has strict rules against using any type of visible fencing.
+Wireless fences can also be useful if you live in a subdivision that has strict rules against using any type of visible fencing.
 A physical fence can also be pretty expensive to install, and a wireless dog fence is just a cheaper option.

 How Wireless Dog Fences Set Up Boundaries for Your Dogs

 Creating a circular containment area, wireless dog fences uses a transmitter that is placed in the center of the circle you want to create.
 It’s important to ensure that the entire area your dog will be able to access is within your property boundary before setting up the transmitter.
 Some transmitters allow you to set your containment area while others have a preset radius that you can choose the correct setting to work with that radius.
 So, if your boundary area is under 45 feet from the transmitter, you can set the transmitter on low, but if it’s more than 45 feet, you should place it on high.